Particular/docs.particular.net/persistence/upgrades/asp-2to3.md

 ## Timeout storage

-The [timeout manager has been removed in `NServiceBus.Core` version 8](/nservicebus/upgrades/7to8/#timeout-manager-removed).
-Therefore, the timeout manager was removed in this version of the persister.
+Timeout storage support was marked obsolete with a warning in version 2 because both Azure transports natively support delayed delivery.
+In version 3, timeout storage has been removed entirely.

 - Any timeout-related configuration APIs can be safely removed.
 - Database tables must be manually removed from storage.

 NOTE: There is no automatic migration of timeout data.
-See [Timeout manager removed - Data migration](/nservicebus/upgrades/7to8/#timeout-manager-removed-data-migration).
+See [Migrating from timeout manager to native delivery](/nservicebus/tools/migrate-to-native-delivery).